 With a love for all things old and vintage, Rachel hunts thrift stores to find discarded cashmere and wool sweaters to create one-of-a-kind creations such as neck wraps, fingerless gloves and zippered pouches.
 She ran her company, Tickleworm for many years until she found Garage Door Studio where now she gets to use her left brain to manage all the finances while reveling in her love of DIY crafting and sewing.

-Rachel has lived in Avondale Estates for 11 years, with her husband Michael.
-They have two children Will and Nora that attend The Museum School.
+Rachel has lived in Avondale Estates for 12 years.
+Her children, Will and Nora, attend The Museum School.

 Contact Rachel at firstname.lastname@example.org